DLARlab/HarnessingNaturalOscillationsRobot/README.md

 ### Dependencies

-Please place the three packages, unitree_guide, unitree_ros, and unitree_ros_to_real, in our repository in the ROS workspace’s source directory.
+Please place the three packages, unitree_guide, unitree_ros, and unitree_ros_to_real in our repository in a ROS workspace’s source directory.

 ## build